As an Amazon Associate, I earn from qualifying purchases.

 Preparing Your Garden

 Start by removing large rocks and branches.
 These can damage your tiller.
-Collect leaves and sticks in a pile.
-Dispose of them properly.
+Collect leaves and sticks in a pile and dispose of them properly.
 You want a clear area to work in.
 This makes tilling easier and safer.

 Use stakes to mark the garden area.
-Tie string between the stakes.
-This creates a clear boundary.
+Tie a string between the stakes, creating a clear boundary.
 Ensure the area is rectangular or square.
-A well-marked area helps you till in straight lines.
-It also prevents you from over-tilling.
+A well-marked area helps you till in straight lines and prevents over-tilling.

 Operating A Garden Tiller